 If you experience moderate to severe sting symptoms, such as dizziness, nausea, difficulty breathing, hives, or severe redness or swelling that spreads beyond the sting site, seek immediate medical attention.
-Bee sting reactions can get very serious very quickly without proper medical intervention.

 Best Ways To Avoid Honey Bee Stings

-Cover the body with protective clothing during peak bee foraging seasons (spring and summer).
+Covering the body with protective clothing during peak bee foraging seasons (spring and summer).

-Be mindful around flowering plants as you may run into foraging bees.
+Being mindful around flowering plants as you may run into foraging bees.

 The stakes are high for honey bees — if they use their stinger on a human, they will almost certainly die.

 To protect yourself and the bees, take appropriate safety precautions outdoors and consider supporting ethical honey companies that put bee health first.